-On the first Saturday in April, we held our much-loved annual fundraising event - Relay For Life 2025!
+On Saturday 29th March, we held our much-loved annual fundraising event - Relay For Life 2025!
 Participants of all ages relayed around the track for an incredible 12 hours.
 It was a chance for celebration, a time to remember loved ones lost to cancer, and an opportunity to fight back by raising awareness and funds for the Cancer Society.

-An incredible total of \$516,266 thousand had been raised to support the Cancer Society's crucial work.
+An incredible total of \$239 thousand had been raised to support the Cancer Society's crucial work.
 Thank you so much to everyone who took part in Relay For Life and gave your support!
-We are so grateful.